lw8192/Red-Team-Dev/C/Interview_Prep.md

 SSDT (System Service Descriptor Table) - allows the kernel to handle calls to the Native API.
 Common rootkit technique - perform DKOM(Direct Kernel Object Manipulation) to hide.
 Changes are done directly in the kernel.
 Hide a process, drivers, ports, elevate privileges, etc. Able to do this because kernel modules / loadable drivers have direct access to kernel memory.
 ### HAL - Hardware Abstraction Layer
+### Heap Manager
+Software layer that resides on top of the virtual memory interfaces provided by the Windows OS.
+It allows apps to dynamically request and release through a set of Windows APIs (VirtualAllocEx, VirtualFreeEx, HeapAlloc and HeapFree).
+Those APIs call into their native functions in ntdll.dll (RtlAllocateHeap and RtlFreeHeap).
+When a process starts - heap manager makes a new heap called the default process heap.
+Might create additional heaps using HeapCreate to isolate parts of the application.

 ## Windows Offensive Tooling
 ### Native API